OOF2510/simp-bot/README.md

 s!info - Info about the bot and server

-s!invite - sends the bot's invite link
+s!invite - Sends the bot's invite link

+s!math - Calculator

 s!nobroadcast - disable broadcasts for your server